 How many rounds of editing will the draft undergo?

 As many as needed until all co-authors are satisfied with the final text and layout.

 The researchers who wrote the original academic paper retain authorship of the adapted version.
 Our science writer and editor are listed as “associate editors.”
 If some of the co-authors on the original paper do not want to be listed on the adaptation, we can exclude their names.

-If you published in a subscription-based journal (e.g. Nature, PNAS), a kid’s adaptation of your research is legally considered “fair use” of the journal’s copyright (provided proper attribution) because it’s used for non-commercial educational purposes.
+If it was published in a subscription-based journal (e.g. Nature, PNAS), a kid’s adaptation of the research is legally considered “fair use” of the journal’s copyright (provided proper attribution) because it’s used for non-commercial educational purposes.